-Meg Handler REALTOR®, ABR
+Meg Handler REALTOR®

 Meg Handler brings a love of Vermont's natural beauty and her experience as an attorney and mediator to her passion for real estate.